 Grant applications will be accepted once annually.
-The application submission deadline is February 1, 2023.
-Award notifications will be made by February 10, 2023.
+The application submission deadline has been extended to February 22, 2024.
 The number and size of grant awards will be based on the amount of funding that the Sisters of St. Joseph allocate to the Sister St. Mark Garden fund each year.
 Most grants will range between $250 and $500, although consideration may be given to other requested amounts.

 Smaller grants can provide local community garden organizers and managers funding for items or tools that are essential for sustainable operation of the community garden or maintenance.
 Examples of allowable expenses include:

 - Power tools (trimmers, tillers, etc.)

 - Items needed for harvesting produce or fruits

 Larger grants can provide funding for projects that include but are not limited to security for gardens and equipment; efficient use of water or compostable materials; food and garden-themed community education events.
 Examples of allowable expenses include: